OutpostUniverse/OPUPatch/README.md

 ### Bug fixes

+* Fix an issue where the Enhanced Foam Evaporation tech increased Stickyfoam duration when your own units are hit by it, instead of when your Stickyfoam hits other units.
 * (GOG) Fix crash bugs caused by the IPX emulator `winsock32.dll` wrapper.
 * Fix an issue where the detail pane wouldn't display more than a 64x64 tile area at once when playing on world maps (512+ tiles wide) at 1440p and greater resolutions, or when loading a saved game from the main menu immediately after launching the game.
 * Fix a minor bug with the double unit limit patch where the last unit's ID was set to 1024 instead of 2048.